puppetlabs/puppetlabs-apache/README.md

 Guides the basic setup and installation of Apache on your system.

-**`apache` class parameters:**
+**Parameters:**

 ##### `allow_encoded_slashes`

 Sets the server default for the [`AllowEncodedSlashes`][] declaration, which modifies the responses to URLs containing '\' and '/' characters.
-Valid options: 'on', 'off', 'nodecode'.
-If not specified, omits the declaration from the server's configuration and uses Apache's default setting of 'off'.
+If not specified, this parameter omits the declaration from the server's configuration and uses Apache's default setting of 'off'.

+Values: 'on', 'off', 'nodecode'.

 Default: `undef`.